ramp4-pcar4/ramp4-pcar4/docs/app/datatable.md

 A button located in the upper right corner of the datatable, labeled `Filters`.
 Pressing this button toggles the [column filters](#Column-Filters) on and off.
 **Note**: turning the column filter display off will not remove any column filters currently applied to the table.

+### Toggle Extent Filter
+A button located in the upper right corner of the datatable.
+When enabled, the table only displays features within the current extent.

 ### Clear Search and Filters
-Located within the `More` button menu in the upper right corner of the datatable.
-This button clears the global search and removes all filters currently applied to the columns.
+A button located in the upper right corner of the datatable.
+This clears the global search and removes all filters currently applied to the columns.

 ### Re-Order Columns
 Each column in the table has a pair of buttons beside it, labeled `<` and `>`.
 Pressing either of these buttons will shift the column to the left or right, respectively.
 You cannot move the rightmost column to the right, or the leftmost column to the left.